-- Please block off about five hours of your schedule on our session date and do not schedule any appointments or plans directly afterwards.
+- Please block off about four – five hours of your schedule on our session date and do not schedule any appointments or plans immediately afterwards.
 It should not take this long to finish the session but we are on the baby’s terms as far as what we can accomplish and if we have to rush through it, we may not achieve all the looks and poses we are going for. thank you 🙂

 - Feeding the baby right around the scheduled start time is recommended.
 In order to keep them happy, we will likely take breaks along the way to feed them again but starting out full is always best!

-- Many of the photos are taken without clothes but if there is a specific outfit you would like the baby to wear, have it on them before the scheduled session.
+- Many of the photos are taken without clothes but if there is a specific outfit you would like the baby to wear, try to have it on them before the scheduled session.
 That way we won’t have to wake them up to change them, just to try to make them fall back asleep for the photos.

 - Try not to drink caffeine the morning of the session, if you’re breastfeeding – it will wake you up but it also keep the baby up!
 Also, if you’re breastfeeding – avoid spicy foods the night before and day of the session, since this can upset the baby’s stomach.